namuol/react-seamstress/API.md

 }} />
 ```

-Passing a function anywhere allows you to compute the value
+You can specify a callback to compute the value of an
-in place.
+inline style rule:

 ```js
 import chroma from 'chroma-js';